sreetejadusi/mediakit_video_trimmer/README.md

-# Mediakit Video Scrubber
+# Mediakit Video Trimmer

-A Flutter package that provides a customizable Mediakit Video Scrubber widget.
+A Flutter package that provides a customizable Mediakit Video Trimmer widget.
 This widget allows you to display a slider with thumbnails generated from a video, making it easy to navigate and preview different parts of the video.

 ## Features

-- Displays a Mediakit Video Scrubber with customizable settings.
+- Displays a Mediakit Video Trimmer with customizable settings.
 - Supports custom frame builders for individual frames in the slider.
 - Allows seeking to different parts of the video by interacting with the slider.
 ## Preview